variedprojects/RockPaper/README.md

 OOP

 ## Code Thoughts and Approach
+Each round start will start through player 1 choosing their option.

 - Player 1 chooses an option
  - this will be done through adding an event listener to a button.